yaooqinn/yaooqinn.github.io/spark/docs/spark_vs_hive_functions.rst

          - Spark 3.x and previous versions and Hive support all the character sets that are supported by Java, while the charsets is limited to 'US-ASCII', 'ISO-8859-1', 'UTF-8', 'UTF-16BE', 'UTF-16LE', 'UTF-16' since Spark 4.0
        - Output for malformed input:
          - Spark produces mojibake(nonsense characters), while Hive raises an error for case like `ENCODE('abc中', 'US-ASCII')`
+   * - `FACTORIAL`_ (expr)
+     - Y
+     - Y
+     - !=
+     - Returns the factorial of `expr`. `expr` is [0..20].
+Otherwise, null.
+     - Spark supports not only integral types, such as tinyint, smallint, int, bigint, but also fractional types(weird right?), while Hive supports only integral types
    * - `GREATEST`_ (expr, ...)
      - Y
      - Y